bitwarden/server/ISSUE_TEMPLATE.md

 <!--
-Please do not submit feature requests or version number updates.
+Please do not submit feature requests.
 The [Community Forums][1] has a section for submitting, voting for, and discussing product feature requests.
 [1]: https://community.bitwarden.com

 Please remove HTML comments before finalizing your submission.